 Understanding Tai Chi Energy Both Inside and Outside of Class

 Two major definitions are acceptable for Jing energy depending on how you look at it.
 There is a spiritual connotation that describes an energy that is created from your essence.
 On the medical side, Jing takes on a biochemical characteristic that is found in all fluids and continues to originate from our center due to DNA.
 Both definitions allude to Jing being a substance or amount.
 Decisions we make such as drinking alcohol or too much sex deplete Jing.
 Exercise, good eating, and qi gong fill it back up and strengthen it.

-Let’s take a look at tai chi energy as it is described in a variety of energy forms.
+Let’s take a look at tai chi energy as it is described in a variety of energy forms and compare it between tai chi push hands and real life.
 We have included a translation, definition, way to practice it in class, and positive implications for developing Jing.
 When you do your tai chi form, these are four ways you can increase your attentiveness and what you should be focusing on.
 This has two purposes: It helps you concentrate during the form so your mind doesn’t wander.
 It teachers you a valuable skill that makes you a better friend, partner, and employee.

 Listening Energy – Ting Jing

 Listening energy is a heightened state of attention.
 The idea of listening is a really close translation because it is the type of focus you use when you are trying to overhear a conversation at the next table.
 It’s a kind of focus that turns down the other senses.
 However, this tai chi energy is also physical so it is a little bit more than listening.
 Think about how you would be “listening” with your foot if you were stepping on ice that might be thin.
 Kind of the same thing right?
 In tai chi it is described as a lightness and attention that would allow you to do the form by stepping on upside-down tea cups without breaking them.